 Emilio Goye, one of the original settlers, began the tradition of cooking curanto in Bariloche in the 1930s.
 The extravagant meal was often made for celebrations – and the preparation has now become a ceremony itself.

-How They Prepare Curanto in Colonia Suiza
+How They Prepare the Curanto

 As the food is baked underground, the first step in cooking El Curanto is digging the hole at a depth of about 6 inches.
 Hot stones, which have been heated in an oven or by fire, are laid on the floor and covered with leaves.
 It’s the burning leaves which give the food a distinct smoky, earthy flavor.